-Messages purporting to be from the UK’s Driver & Vehicle Licensing Agency (DVLA) claim that you are eligible for a refund from a previous payment and should click a link to complete a refund application.
+Various messages purporting to be from the UK’s Driver & Vehicle Licensing Agency (DVLA) are claiming that you are eligible for a refund from a previous payment and should click a link to complete a refund application.

 If you follow the link in one of the scam messages, you will be taken to a fraudulent website that has been designed to look like it belongs to the DVLA.
 A fake “refund claim” form asks you to supply your name and address details, your driver’s license details, your credit card numbers and other sensitive information.
 Some versions of the scam have even asked recipients to supply a scanned copy of their driver’s licence.